-A break in toughened glass such as a shower screen can occur when a small chip or weakening in the hard outer layer of the glass disturbs its surface tension causing it to burst inwards or implode.
-This can occur without warning.
+A break in toughened glass such as a shower screen can occur when a small chip or weakening in the hard outer layer of the glass disturbs its surface tension.
+This could cause it to burst inwards or implode without warning.

-Fortunately, the implosion of toughened glass products usually results in small blunt cube-like granules that are far less dangerous than the jagged shards produced when ordinary glass breaks.
+Fortunately, when toughened glass implodes, it’s small blunt cube-like granules that are far less dangerous than the jagged shards.

-The Building Code of Australia requires shower screens and shower doors to comply with the requirements of two Australian Standards:
+The Building Code of Australia requires shower screens and shower doors comply with two Australian Standards:

 AS 1288 includes information on the selection and installation requirements for glass in buildings, including toughened glass, as well as human impact safety requirements.
 The Standard specifies that glass used in shower screens is glazed in either Grade A (toughened and laminated) safety glass or Grade B (wired) safety glass.